NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/First World Adept.md

 **Prerequisites** at least one primal innate spell
 * * *
 Over time your fey magic has grown stronger.
-You gain [[Spells/Invisibility|Invisibility]] and [[Spells/Revealing Light|Revealing Light]] as 2nd-rank primal innate spells.
+You gain [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] and [[Revealing Light|Revealing Light]] as 2nd-rank primal innate spells.
 You can cast each of these primal innate spells once per day.

 *Source: Pathfinder Player Core*
 *ORC*